HEY GAME OF THRONES GEEKS, EVER WONDERED HOW JASON MOMOA GOT SO RIPPED TO PLAY KHAL DROGO IN GAME OF THRONES AND CONAN THE BARBARIAN?

 Exercise D – 110reps

-Feel free to only perform the first 3 exercises of each program (330 total reps) on the first few attempts if you feel the 4th exercise will be too much.
-The 4th exercises however, are isolation exercises (involve only one single muscle group), therefore they are not as taxing metabolically as the others so harden up, you should pull through!
+The 4th exercises (and 3rd if you wish) can be isolation exercises (involve only one single muscle group), therefore they are not as taxing metabolically as the others so harden up, you should pull through!

 Each exercise will be performed in 3 phases each consisting of 7, 6 and 5 sets respectively.